secw01f/webrecon/README.md

 In order to install the tools required for WebRecon, please follow the steps below:

 **(Note)** This is only the instructions for installing on Kali Linux.
-More platforms are on their way.
+More platforms will be added at a later time.

   1. git clone https://github.com/secw01f/webrecon
   2. cd webrecon